 James Brown, three-time Emmy Award-winner, serves as host for the CBS Television Network’s NFL pregame show, THE NFL TODAY.
 He again will anchor THE NFL TODAY along with analysts Boomer Esiason, Bill Cowher, Phil Simms and Nate Burleson.

-Brown, who was elected into the Sports Broadcasting Hall of Fame in August 2020, has hosted CBS’ Super Bowl pregame show for its coverage of Super Bowl LIII (2019), Super Bowl 50 (2016), Super Bowl XLVII (2013), Super Bowl XLIV (2010) and Super Bowl XLI (2007).
-This year he will host the Network’s Super Bowl LV coverage in February 2021 marking a record-setting 10th time he has hosted the Super Bowl, which also includes four times previously for Fox Sports.
+Brown, who was elected into the Sports Broadcasting Hall of Fame in August 2020, has hosted CBS’ Super Bowl pregame show for its coverage of Super Bowl LV (2021), Super Bowl LIII (2019), Super Bowl 50 (2016), Super Bowl XLVII (2013), Super Bowl XLIV (2010) and Super Bowl XLI (2007).
+Brown’s hosting of the Network’s Super Bowl LV coverage in February 2021 marked a record-setting 10th time he has hosted the Super Bowl, which also includes four times previously for Fox Sports.

 Brown returns again this year to host INSIDE THE NFL.
 He previously hosted ITNFL with Phil Simms and Cris Collinsworth for six years (2008-13).
 In 2012 he was named Special Correspondent for CBS News contributing to programs such as 60 MINUTES, CBS SUNDAY MORNING, 48 HOURS, CBS THIS MORNING and CBS EVENING NEWS.

 Brown also is a founding partner of Major League Baseball’s 2019 World Series Champion Washington Nationals.